lukelex/csv_record/README.md

 Car.find car.id # find through its id
 Car.find car # find through the record

+Car.find_by_model 'F450' # find dynamically with a property
+Car.find_by_model_and_price 'F450', 5000.00 # find dynamically with multiple properties

 Car.where year: 2007, make: 'Chevrolet', model: 'F450' # find with a multiple parameters hash

 Car.count # returns the amount of records in the database